lydiab-mayer/modelling-malaria-combination-interventions/README.md

-# Summary
+**Combining seasonal malaria chemoprevention with novel therapeutics for malaria prevention: a mathematical modelling study**

+Lydia Braunack-Mayer1,2, Josephine Malinga3, Narimane Nekkab1,2, Sherrie L Kelly1,2, Jörg J Möhrle1,2,4, Melissa A Penny1,2,3,5,*
+1 Swiss Tropical and Public Health Institute, Allschwil, Switzerland 2 University of Basel, Basel, Switzerland
+3 Telethon Kids Institute, Nedlands, WA, Australia
+4 Medicines for Malaria Venture, Geneva, Switzerland
+5 Centre for Child Health Research, The University of Western Australia, Perth, WA, Australia
+* Correspondence to:
+Prof Melissa A Penny
+melissa.penny@telethonkids.org.au

+In this study, we combined an individual-based malaria transmission model (https://github.com/SwissTPH/openmalaria/wiki) with explicit models of intervention dynamics for a range of hypothetical malaria prevention therapeutics.
+We used these models to estimate the impact of combining new therapeutics with seasonal malaria chemoprevention in children under five years old.

+# Folders / Workflow Steps

+## analysisworkflow

-This workflow builds on the workflow presented in Golumbeanu (2021) and Burgert (2021) to specify Target Product Profiles for new interventions against malaria.
+This workflow builds on the workflow presented in Golumbeanu (2021), Burgert (2021) and Braunack-Mayer (2024) to specify Target Product Profiles for new interventions against malaria.
 First, a set of simulated scenarios is defined.
-These are characterized by the delivery modality, tool specifications, and settings in which a concrete health target is analysed.
-Second, a set of disease scenarios are simulated randomly over the entire parameter space to evaluate the health outcomes.
-The resulting database of simulations is used to train a Gaussian process emulator (GP), that predicts the health outcome given a set of input parameters.
-Third, the emulator is employed to perform sensitivity analysis and optimisation of tool properties with respect to health outcomes.
-This analysis allows to define the optimal product characteristics of new interventions that maximises the chance of achieving a desired health goal.
+These are characterized by the delivery modality, tool specifications, and settings in which a malaria intervention is analysed.
+Second, health outcomes for these scenarios are simulated randomly over a large intervention parameter space.
+The resulting database of simulations is used to train a Gaussian process emulator, that predicts the health outcome given a set of input parameters.
+Third, the emulator is employed to perform sensitivity analysis of tool properties with respect to health outcomes.
+This analysis supports the identification of ideal product characteristics for new interventions to maximise their chance of achieving a desired health goal.

 **Contributors (in chronological order): Melissa Penny, Guojing Yang, Monica Golumbeanu, Lydia Burgert, Mirjam Laager, Narimane Nekkab, Josephine Malinga, Lydia Braunack-Mayer**

-## Folders / Workflow Steps
+### 0_scenarios
+Contains exemplar XML files for each of the intervention models used to simulate data with OpenMalaria (https://github.com/SwissTPH/openmalaria/wiki).

 ### 1_OM_basic_workflow
-- Generates paramater table and XML scenarios from base scaffold.xml
-- Launches OM simulations with 2 outputs
+Generates paramater table and XML scenarios from base scaffold.xml.
+Launches OM simulations with an output.txt file containing a table with four columns and no headers for survey measures.
-    - The ctsout.txt contains a table with outputs for "continuous time" the measures specified in the the scenario test.xml.
 There is one line for each (5-day) time step.
-    - The output.txt contains a table with four columns and no headers for survey measures.

 ### 2_postprocessing
-- Performs generalized post-processing of OM simulations by the settings specified in previous sets
-- For each setting, a split file is generated in “postprocessing/split” that specifies the parameters for this setting and based on that, a seeds file (for every simulation) and an agg file (aggregated over all seeds for one parameter set) is generated
+Performs generalised post-processing of OM simulations by the settings specified in previous sets.
+For each setting, a split file is generated in “postprocessing/split” that specifies the parameters for this setting and based on that, a seeds file (for every simulation) and an agg file (aggregated over all seeds for one parameter set) is generated.
-- For each iTPP, postprocessing functions have been further developed and saved in 0_scenarios

 ### 3_GP_train
-- Trains GPs using for a specified outcome calculated  in 2_postprocessing for each of the seeds files.
+Trains GPs using for a specified outcome calculated  in 2_postprocessing for each of the seeds files.
-    - predictors: continuous variables
+- Predictors: therapeutic efficacy, half-life, and decay shape
-    - predicted: health outcome
+- Predicted: health outcome
-- To change GP plotting and outputs modify script analysisworkflow/3_GP_train/train_GP.R.
-Adaptive sampling can be added in this step depending on GP performance.

 ### 4_sensitivity_analysis
-- Performs sensitivity analysis of health outcome using analysis of variance (sobol) for GPs trained in step 3 within the parameter bounds used for simulation (default)
+Performs sensitivity analysis of health outcome using analysis of variance (sobol) for GPs trained in step 3 within the parameter bounds used for simulation (default).
-    - predictors: continuous variables
+- Predictors: therapeutic efficacy, half-life, and decay shape
-    - predicted: health outcome
+- Predicted: health outcome
-- To chance number of bootstrap samples, change function calc_sobol_idx in analysisworkflow/3_GP_train/GPtoolbox.R

-### 5_optimization
-- Performs non-linear optimisation of chosen continuous input variables to reach a certain health goal while keeping other continuous variables constant
-- If the grid size is to wide, change number of grid points within 5_optimization/optimize_parameter.R
-- The non-linear search method performs optimisation by using the Augmented Lagrange Multiplier Method with a pre-trained emulator in “3_GP_train”.

-### 6_grid_optimization
-- Alterative to step 5, performs a grid search optimisation of chosen continuous input variables to reach a certain health goal while keeping other continuous variables constant
-- The grid search method uses a pre-trained emulator in “3_GP_train” for optimisation.
+Settings for the sobol analysis are defined in the function calc_sobol_idx in analysisworkflow/3_GP_train/GPtoolbox.R.

+## data_and_visualisation

+This folder contains the data generated during this study, along with the R scripts used to visualise data.
+There is a folder for each figure in the manuscript and supplement, containing:
+- The .rds data file(s) corresponding to the figure,
+- The Rscript(s) used to generate the figure, and
+- A jpg version of the figure.
+To reproduce a given figure, download the corresponding folder and update the file paths referenced in the corresponding Rscript.